Miss Nagaland

 Miss Nagaland is a state beauty pageant held annually since 1989 in the Northeastern Indian state of Nagaland.
-Miss Nagaland does not officially send any of its winners or previous contestants to participate in other beauty pageants.
+Miss Nagaland does not generally send any of its winners or previous contestants to participate in other beauty pageants.
 Nevertheless, a number of its beauty queens have over the years gone on to compete independently in other beauty pageants at the regional and national levels, as well as internationally.

-Miss Nagaland is not affiliated with Femina which has since 2017 introduced a new format for the selection of contestants for the Femina Miss India national beauty pageant.
-Femina holds a separate audition to crown a Femina Miss India Nagaland winner to represent the state of Nagaland at Femina Miss India.
+Miss Nagaland is not affiliated with The Times Group which has since 2017 introduced a new format for the selection of contestants for the Femina Miss India national beauty pageant.
+The Times Group holds a separate audition to crown a Femina Miss India Nagaland winner to represent the state of Nagaland at Femina Miss India.

-The reigning Miss Nagaland is Hikali Achümi.
+The reigning Miss Nagaland is Neiketuno Sechü.

 History

 The first Miss Nagaland competition took place in 1989.
 Since 1991, the Beauty & Aesthetics Society of Nagaland has been organizing the beauty pageant.